djeada/Vtk-Examples/notes/09_custom_filters_and_algorithms.md

 #### Using the Custom Filter

-Below is an expanded usage example showing how to integrate this custom filter into a typical VTK pipeline.
+Below is an example showing how to integrate this custom filter into a typical VTK pipeline.
 We’ll generate a simple sphere, apply our custom distance filter, and then visualize the results with a color map that reflects each point’s distance to the specified target.

 ```python
 import vtk